 Conclusion -A Capable Set of Headphones?

-To be honest the Audio Technica M50x really are an underrated product.
+To be honest the Audio Technica M50x really is an underrated product.

 When you’re evaluating a product like headphones you need to take some special considerations into account.
 For example, the product may not be the best for mobility or really even that stylish but the manufacturer intended it for functionality in studio or home theater listening situations.

 Easily the best asset of the M50x is the price.
-At $169 (Audio-Technica ATH-M50X Professional Studio Monitor Headphones, Black, Professional Grade, Critically Acclaimed, with Detachable Cable), you almost expect them to fail compared against their costly competitors but its a pleasant surprise when the sound quality isn’t the same if not better.
-In fact you could even buy two pair of M50x (one for mobile use and one for at home) and still be under budget of one of the pricier industry headphones.
-In summation the only thing you have to lose in trying out the $169 headphones (Audio-Technica ATH-M50X Professional Studio Monitor Headphones, Black, Professional Grade, Critically Acclaimed, with Detachable Cable) is time wasted on inferior products before you buy what very well could be your last set of cans.
-All in all, this is a nice cost-effective set of higher end headphones.
+At $169, you almost expect them to fail compared against their costly competitors but it’s a pleasant surprise when the sound quality isn’t the same if not better.
+In fact, you could even buy two pairs of M50x (one for mobile users and one for at home) and still be under a budget of one of the pricier industry headphones.